-Finalize proposal for training of trainers workshop (to train health officers, doctors and nurses) in emergency and essential surgical care with tentative dates for 2005.
+Lastly, the team will finalize the proposal for training of trainers’ workshop (to train health officers, doctors and nurses) in emergency and essential surgical care with tentative dates for 2005.

-9. Evaluation and follow up

-This training of facilitators and stakeholders meetings will be followed by further training workshops as suggested by the MoH, WHO and partners in 2005.

-10. Conclusions
+Conclutions

-The meetings gave the participants the understanding to use a standard WHO training tool to improve the quality of basic emergency and surgical intervention skills at primary healthcare facilities with a horizontal approach.
-It also resulted in a plan to prepare a clinical officers training curriculum by MoH with WHO, country office.
+This training of facilitators and stakeholder’s meetings will be followed by further training workshops as suggested by the MoH, WHO and partners in 2005.
+The meetings gave the participants the direction to use a standard WHO training tool.
+This tool will help to improve the quality of basic emergency and surgical intervention skills at primary healthcare facilities with a horizontal approach.
+It also resulted in a plan to prepare clinical officers training curriculum by MoH with the WHO country office.

-11. Acknowledgements to collaborations and support

-Ministry of Health Ethiopia

-SNNR State Healh Bureau, Awassa

-Directors of Teaching, Regional Hospitals, Health Centres, Addis Ababa and Awassa

-Surgical Association of Ethiopia

-Southern Ethiopia-Gwent Health Link

-Tropical Health Education Trust (THET), U.K,

-British Embassy, Ethiopia

-Canadian Network International Surgical Society, Canada

-Association of Surgeons of South East Africa

-German Association of Surgeons, Germany

-Departments of Essential Health Technologies, Evidence and Information for Policy, Making Pregnancy Safer, Violence and Injury Prevention, Child Health and Adolescent, WHO/ HQ/Country office/Regional Office.

-12. Annexes
+Appendix

+Meeting Minutes

+Meeting at WHO Country Office